Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Throw the ball into the distance with both hands from above.

-The ball is nimble, mischievous
+The ball is nimble and mischievous

 They run after the ball.

-They return back.
+They come back.

-The ball is nimble, mischievous
+The ball is nimble and mischievous

 Raise your hands with the ball up above your head.

-Let's hide behind the head
+Let's hide it behind our heads

-Slightly lower the ball behind the head with bent arms.
+Lightly lower the ball behind the head with bent arms.

-Let's throw together, cleverly!
+Let's throw together, deftly!

-And now, let's catch up together.
+Now, let's catch up together.

 They run after the ball.